gbif/hp-legume/phylogeny/list.md

 ## Input phylogenies to the current synthetic tree
 Below is a list of phylogonies in the order they were used in [Fabaceae OToL Synthetic Tree Curation](https://tree.opentreeoflife.org/curator/collection/view/acaciamulga/fabaceae) page

-To open it in the phylogeny explorer, then click the title in the `Tree` column.
+To open it in the Phylogeny Explorer, then click the title in the `Tree` column.

 Tree         | Clade              | Publication     | GBIF dataset  |   OpenTree Study
 -------------|------------------- |------------     |-------------  |---------------